This post may contain affiliate links. Please read my privacy policy.

 How To Trim Asparagus

-The bottom end of the asparagus spears can be tough and woody, so trimming them before cooking will make for a more enjoyable eating experience.
+The bottom end of the asparagus spears can be tough and woody, so I always trim them before cooking to make the eating experience much more enjoyable.

-The easiest way to do this is by taking one spear and bending it until it breaks.
-It will naturally snap at the point where the stalk becomes tender, usually two-thirds of the way down from the top.
+The easiest way I do this is by taking one spear and bending it until it snaps.
+It naturally breaks where the stalk becomes tender, usually about two-thirds of the way down.

-Then, line up the rest of your asparagus and cut them all at the same length using that broken spear as a guide.
-No need to peel the hard skin and leaves on the stems!
+Then, I line up the rest of my asparagus and cut them all to the same length using that broken spear as a guide.
+No need to worry about peeling the tough skin or leaves on the stems!

 There’s a lot to love about asparagus.
 It is a versatile vegetable that can be enjoyed in various ways – grilled, roasted, steamed, or sauteed.
 I like cooking asparagus on the stove with butter and garlic, and it only takes 8 minutes from start to finish!